Rhian/solidoc/readme.md

 **How to Use Solidoc?**

-On your project root, run the following command.
+On your project root, run the following command:

 ```npm
 solidoc ./ ./docs true